TheLastProject/minimalKioskOS/README.md

 minimalKioskOS is a small [CustomPiOS](https://github.com/guysoft/CustomPiOS) system modelled after [FullPageOS](https://github.com/guysoft/FullPageOS).

-minimalKioskOS starts Chromium with the URL defined in /boot/url.txt.
+minimalKioskOS starts Chromium with the URL defined in /boot/url.txt and watches the process, ensuring connection retries when network connection issues occur.

 ## Why not use FullPageOS?